alineberry/youper_challenge/README.md

 1. Sentences that have the language "seems like" or "sounds like" near the beginning of the sentence.
 These mined reflections are used for supervised learning.

+There were only ~2k examples in the provided dataset.
+The quantity of data may be a weak point for development of this system.

 ## Training

 During training, the question text is passed through the encoder, and the decoder is trained to generate the associated reflections in a supervised manner.
 The system is trained using the Adam optimizer, a learning rate of 3e-4, and 100% teacher forcing.
 The entire encoder is frozen during training, whereas the decoder is not frozen.
 Training is stopped automatically when the validation loss stops improving.
 The Pytorch Lightning framework is used to facilitate the training process.
 Training take approximately 15-20 minutes on a single Nvidia GeForce GTX 1080 Ti GPU.

 ## Generation
 At inference time, the question text is passed through the encoder and a simple greedy decoding scheme is used to generate reflections.

 ## Transfer Learning
-Recent advances in NLP research have introduced the transformer architecture, which is commonly pretrained as a language model on a massive corpus.
-These pretrained models have shown great power in their world knowledge and text generation capabilities, among many others.
-Leveraging these pretrained models is an effective technique for building custom systems trained on smaller amounts of domain-specific data.
+Recent advances in NLP research have introduced the transformer architecture.
+These state-of-the-art models are typically pretrained as language models on massive corpora and have demonstrated impressive capabilities such as world knowledge, text generation, classification, question answering, and many others.
+Leveraging these pretrained models via transfer learning is an effective technique for building custom systems with smaller amounts of domain-specific data.

 There are several transfer learning components present in the system:
 1. Pretrained roBERTa transformer used as the encoder
 1. Pretrained roBERTa subword tokenizer